edgegap/edgegap-mcp/README.md

 would trade the conversion path for surface area.

 ## Known limitation: asking for the token at all

+This applies to local mode, where the token is collected through elicitation rather than read from config.

 The MCP specification says servers should not use elicitation to collect sensitive data, and an API token is sensitive.
 This server does it anyway,